 Mammoth National Park – Kentucky

 Often heralded as housing one of the best cave systems in the entire world, Mammoth National Park is a must for anyone that has a love for ancient cave systems that have been visited for thousands of years.
 Found in the state of Kentucky, the Mammoth Cave is the longest cave system in the world, and has been declared a UNESCO World Heritage Site thanks to its complexity, length, and history.
 The system offers a variety of self-guided tours, although most suggest making use of the paid tours, where guides can offer a wealth of fascinating information on the caves and the many secrets that they hold.
-It’s also located in one of the country’s most popular states, offering plenty to do, from the Appalachian mountain trails to relaxing at a hotel and winning slots machines in Singapore.
+It’s also located in one of the country’s most popular states, offering plenty to do, from the Appalachian mountain trails to relaxing at a hotel.

 Vallecito – California